dcerdac/keepnai/README.md

-markdownCopy# My First Dash App
+# KeepNAI

-This is a simple Dash application that displays a bar chart of fruit amounts in different cities.
+This is a simple Dash application that displays wildfire areas of interest.

 ## Prerequisites